Welcome to Sunstone Class!

 PE Days

-Outdoor PE - Every Wednesday afternoon
+Indoor PE - Every Tuesday afternoon

-Indoor PE - Every Thursday afternoon
+Outdoor PE - Every Thursday afternoon

 The PE kit should include: